chopo156/Wk_fire/[Stand Alone]/README.md

 # Wk_fire
 Firescript Stand Alone

-Does not work for vRP
+Does not work for vRP!!

-ADD: TriggerServerEvent("Fire-EMS-Pager:PageTones", {"Tone"}, false) -- "medical", "rescue", "fire", "other" to get the tone call

-ADD: TriggerServerEvent("fire:syncedAlarm") -- Starts fire alarm
 --------------------------------------------------------------------------------------------------
 ADD: inferno-fire-alarm

 ADD: inferno-fire-ems-pager